Scholarships and Financial Aid

 U. S. citizens and eligible non-citizens may apply for federally funded financial aid in the form of Pell Grants, college work-study, Perkins Loans, and Stafford Loans.
 These awards are made based on the availability of funds at the time the student is accepted and the results of the Free Application for Federal Student Aid (FAFSA).
 It is strongly recommended that the FAFSA be submitted to the federal processor by February 1st so the University will receive the results before admissions decisions are made.
 This will ensure that the University will be able to offer the best possible financial aid package based on the student's eligibility and the availability of funds.
 The FAFSA may be completed online at www.fafsa.ed.gov or you may obtain a paper application from high school guidance offices or the University's Office of Admission and Student Financial Assistance.

-Please visit the University of Hartford Bursar's complete list of tuition and fees.
+The University of Hartford Bursar's Office has a complete list of tuition and fees.
 Private lessons are included in the cost of tuition for full-time graduate performance major programs.

 The Hartt School recognizes student talent and financial need by offering numerous awards, which are administered annually and offered by each division.
 The awards are based on the student's audition (for performance applicants) or interview (all other majors).
 Students must fill out the fellowship/assistantship/scholarship application found within the Hartt graduate application.